Actindo-AG/Documentation/FiegeIntegration/Integration/01_ManageFiegeConnection.md

     ![Settings A warehouse](../../Assets/Screenshots/Fulfillment/Settings/Connections/FiegeIntegration/EditConnectionSettings_AWarehouse.png "[Settings A warehouse]")

-7. Enter the number of the warehouse to be used as A warehouse.
+7. Enter the number of the warehouse to be used as A warehouse in the *Warehouse ID A* field.

 8. Click the *B Warehouse* menu entry in the left side bar.
     The B warehouse settings are displayed on the right side.

     ![Settings B warehouse](../../Assets/Screenshots/Fulfillment/Settings/Connections/FiegeIntegration/EditConnectionSettings_BWarehouse.png "[Settings B warehouse]")

-9. Enter the number of the warehouse to be used as B warehouse.
+9. Enter the number of the warehouse to be used as B warehouse in the *Warehouse ID B* field.

 10. Click the *C Warehouse* menu entry in the left side bar.
     The C warehouse settings are displayed on the right side.

     ![Settings C warehouse](../../Assets/Screenshots/Fulfillment/Settings/Connections/FiegeIntegration/EditConnectionSettings_CWarehouse.png "[Settings C warehouse]")

-11. Enter the number of the warehouse to be used as C warehouse.
+11. Enter the number of the warehouse to be used as C warehouse in the *Warehouse ID C* field.

 12. Click the [SAVE] button.
     All changes have been saved.
 The *Saving successful* pop-up window is displayed.